-Do you have a skincare routine for your oily acne-prone skin?
+Do you currently have a skincare routine to help you clear up your acne?

-My experience isn’t unique.
-Skincare can be confusing for alot of people.
 And you might be tempted to believe that it’s not for you or you don’t need it.
-I know I thought that way as well.

 It’s much easier and cheaper to prevent a problem now than to try and correct it later.

 Your morning routine is all about protecting your skin from the sun, pollutants and the elements.

 You may have heard this already but, wash your face.

 This is the first and most important step.
 You should always wash your face to get rid of grime, bacteria and oil that’s accumulated during the day.

 Doing this step religiously will do your skin a world of good!

 It’s important to choose a gentle cleanser that will give you a thorough cleaning without stripping your skin of its natural protective barrier.